 No one in the office seemed to know how to handle the situation.

-I casually mentioned to this person that I noticed sometimes, when he was on an important call with his office door open, he might need a little privacy.
-Then I asked him if he would like me to come over and close his door for him whenever I noticed he was on a call like that.
+I casually mentioned to the lawyer that I noticed sometimes, when he was on an important call with his office door open, he might need a little privacy.
+Then I asked him if he would like me to close his office door for him whenever I noticed he was on a call like that.

 He agreed and was pleased with the suggestion.
 I was able to smile and close his door whenever he got into a heated phone call, and everyone in the office was happy with the solution."